A C Hale

 Iím Alfred Cyril Hale and I was born in 1897.
 I was one of 7 children in our family so my parents, William Henry and Sarah, certainly had their hands full!
 My

 father and older brothers worked in the furniture trade as chair makers.
 We lived at 41 Totteridge Avenue, near the cricket club in High Wycombe and I attended

 Gordon Road School (which is now called Bowerdean Nursery school).
 I loved sport and regularly played football and cricket.
 However I wasnít a fan of school

-and in fact, at one point, I ran away from school which got me in some trouble and my family never let me forget it!
+and in fact, at one point, I ran away from school which got me in some trouble and my family never let me forgot it!
 When I left school I started work in a shop.